splightplatform/splight-cli/README.md

 - `create <name>` to create a new workspace.
 After the creation of a new worskpace you need to configure _Splight CLI_ with `splight configure`.
 - `delete <name>` to delete an existing workspace.
-- `list` to list the differents configured workspaces.
+- `list` to list all workspaces.
 Current workspace displays a '*' to the left.
 - `select <name>` to switch between different configured workspaces.
 - `show <name>` to display the contents of an existing workspace.